 Sex is complicated.
-But for Holden, and specifically for Holden's relationship with Jane, it's really complicated.
-We talk in Holden's "Character Analysis" about how he can't imagine getting too sexy with a girl he has genuine emotion for, and Jane is a prime example.
+But for Holden, and specifically for Holden's relationship with Jane, it's really, really complicated—because he actually likes her.
 They hold hands, they sit close to each other, Jane puts her hand on the back of his neck … cute, but not exactly the most exciting Friday night with your significant other.
-Again, this was the 1940s, but as we see from the other boys at Pencey, young relationships aren't devoid of fooling around.
-We can't blame Holden's lack of advances on old-fashioned values – we have to look further.

 And before you remind us that this was the 1940s and sex wasn’t invented until 1963, we’ll just point out that the other boys at Pencey weren’t keeping aspirin between their knees, or anything.
 Holden isn’t holding himself back because of good old-fashioned family values.